daniel-perretz/daniel-perretz/README.md

 # Daniel Perretz - Profile
 👋 Hello there!

     I'm Daniel Perretz, a fourth-year Computer Science student at The Hebrew University of Jerusalem.
+    My interests lie in computer vision, web scraping, network security, and finding solutions to animal-related issues.
 ---

 🎓 **Education**